gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 complicated problems, you will want to learn how to manage and save your R code.
 The best way to do this is using the upper left panel in RStudio using what are called R Scripts, which are files that have a file extension of ".R".
-To start a new ".R"" file to store your code, click on **File**, then **New File**, then **R Script**.
+To start a new ".R" file to store your code, click on **File**, then **New File**, then **R Script**.
 This will create a blank page to enter and edit code -- then save the file as MyFileName.R in your preferred location.
-Saving your code will mean that you can return to where you last were working by simply re-running the saved script file.
+Saving your code will mean that you can return to where you were working last by simply re-running the saved script file.
 With code in the script window, you can place the cursor on a line of code or highlight a chunk of code and hit the "Run" button on the upper part of the panel.
 It will appear in the console with results just like what you would obtain if you typed it